Membership | Price (+HST) |

 Admission

-Access to Hendrie Park during regular operating hours is included in your Full Garden Admission (payable when you arrive at RBG Centre or pre-purchased online) or with your Membership.
+Access to Hendrie Park during regular operating hours is included in your Garden Admission (payable when you arrive at RBG Centre or pre-purchased online) or with your Membership.

-Full Garden Admission also includes access to all the cultivated garden areas for the day, including: Hendrie Park, RBG Centre, Laking Garden (available seasonally), and Rock Garden.
+Garden Admission also includes access to all the cultivated garden areas for the day, including: Hendrie Park, RBG Centre, Laking Garden (available seasonally), and Rock Garden.

 Special events or exhibits at this location require separate tickets.